-Group Lawsuit for DV2026 Selectees
+Group Lawsuit 2.0 for DV2026 Selectees

 Blocked by the Hold/Pause on the DV Program

-This group lawsuit is an opportunity for DV-2026 selectees to challenge the legality of USCIS’s hold on, and the State Department’s pause of the DV-2026 program which became effective on December 19, 2025 and December 23, 2025, respectively.
+This group class action lawsuit is an opportunity for DV-2026 selectees to challenge the legality of USCIS’s hold on, and the State Department’s pause of the DV-2026 program which became effective on December 19, 2025 and December 23, 2025, respectively.
 We will also challenge the “pause” on processing for 75 countries that was announced on January 14, 2026 (Immigrant Visa Processing Updates for Nationalities at High Risk of Public Benefits usage), as it impacts our plaintiffs.

 Important Dates

-Deadline to participate: February 28, 2026
+Deadline to participate: JUNE 15, 2026

-Filing date for complaint: March 14, 2026
+Filing date for complaint: JUNE 22, 2026

 These are firm deadlines.